yoe/fosdemvideo/README.md

 - Wednesday: hook up cameras & twinpacts, test things, divide gear over boxes
 - Thursday: go buy stuff if we figure out we're missing something, write documentation for volunteers, make waitscreen loop
-- Friday: margin in case we run behind schedule
+- Friday morning: margin in case we run behind schedule
+- Friday afternoon: bring gear to ULB, with help of FOSDEM logistics team.
+Possibly verify ULB audio set-up already in place, so we can ask for changes if necessary (and still possible...)
 - Saturday/Sunday, early-o-clock: go to ULB and be ready to hand out video gear to volunteers
 - Saturday/Sunday, 8:00 AM: yell at devrooms who've not shown up yet, go set up